Psychology Internship Description

 The internship experience must involve an educational opportunity that enhances your academic experience.
 Fortunately, many organizations offer valuable supplements to your formal class experience.

 Summer may be a good opportunity for you to have the time to be involved with an agency or organization as a volunteer or employee.
 Summer internships do not need to coincide with the summer class sessions.
-Summer interns need to spend at least 4 weeks and a minimum of 120 hours on site.
-Internships during the fall or spring semesters is also an option.
+Summer interns need to spend at least 8 weeks and a minimum of 120 hours on site.
+Internships during the fall or spring semesters are also an option.

 You can consider many organizations in the local Boone area for interesting experiences that would often include applied experience helping others.